lovekaushik899/FeatureFlow-ML/README.md

 * 📈 **Performance Tracking**: Built-in evaluation and metrics
 * 🔍 **Interpretability**: Feature importance and model explanations

+---

-## 📦 PyPI Package
+# 📦 PyPI Package

-FeatureFlow-ML is now available on **PyPI** and can be installed directly using pip.
+FeatureFlow-ML is available on **PyPI** and can be installed directly using pip.

 🔗 PyPI Page
 [https://pypi.org/project/featureflow-ml/0.1.0/](https://pypi.org/project/featureflow-ml/0.1.0/)